Government response reaches dramatic new level: U.S. will take 80% stake in nation's largest insurer to prevent global financial chaos.

 AIG will sell certain of its businesses with "the least possible disruption to the overall economy."
 The government will have veto power over the asset sales and the payment of dividends to shareholders.

 The company's management will be replaced, though Fed staffers did not name the new executives.
-Edward Liddy, the former head of insurer Allstate Corp (
+Edward Liddy, the former head of insurer Allstate Corp (ALL, Fortune 500)., will lead the company, the Wall Street Journal reported.

 The board will remain.
 For customers, it will be business as usual, officials said.